Ecological crisis

 Protest against the latest draft agreement for the Global Plastics Treaty, at the UN summit in Geneva, in August 2025.

-The initial texts of the agreement had successfully included an obligation for signatory countries to reduce or prohibit (if possible) the production, export, or import of plastics that could end up in public spaces or that could pose a risk to human health and the environment.
+The text unacceptable to Macron, and to an overwhelming majority of the world's countries, was the one made public on Wednesday.
+The initial drafts of the Geneva summit had managed to include an obligation for signatory countries to reduce or prohibit (if possible) the production, export, or import of plastics that could end up on public roads or that could pose a risk to human health and the environment.
 They also committed to reducing or prohibiting the production of plastics containing harmful chemicals, including lead and cadmium, or that are difficult to recycle or reuse—that is, single-use plastics.
 An annex had even been added to the treaty listing a series of plastic products (spoons or straws, plastic chopsticks, and ear sticks, among others) that were to be phased out.

-But Ecuadorian ambassador Luis Vayas, who is leading the negotiations, presented a new final text on Wednesday that eliminated all of this, sparking a furious reaction from observer NGOs and dozens of governments present at the summit, including all those from the Global South, but also from the Global South, which also expressed the European Union.
-The new text had succumbed to pressure from the group of oil-producing countries, led by Saudi Arabia, Iran, Russia, and the United States, which have long been pushing for the treaty not to impose any reduction in plastics production.
+But Ecuadorian Ambassador Luis Vayas, who is leading the negotiations, presented a new final text on Wednesday that eliminated all of this, sparking a furious reaction from NGO observers and dozens of governments present at the summit, including nearly all those in the Global South and the European Union.
+The new text had succumbed to pressure from the group of oil-producing countries, led by Saudi Arabia, Iran, Russia, and the United States, which have long been pushing for the treaty to not impose any reduction in plastics production.

-"The new president's text mocks a three-year consultative process that showed broad support for an ambitious plastics treaty that would address the entire plastics lifecycle, including production," the Center for International Environmental Law (CIEL) denounced, adding: "This is... demands from petrochemical states and industry with weak, voluntary measures that ensure we continue to produce plastic at increasing levels indefinitely, fail to safeguard human health, endanger the environment, and condemn future generations."
+"The new president's text ridicules a three-year consultative process that showed broad support for an ambitious plastics treaty that would address the entire plastics lifecycle, including production," denounced the Center for International Environmental Law (CIEL), adding: "This is... demands from petrochemical states and the industry with weak, voluntary measures that guarantee that we continue producing plastic at increasing levels indefinitely, failing to safeguard human health, endangering the environment and condemning future generations."

 stats